Marcus Semien Player Props: Rangers vs. Astros

-Marcus Semien -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the Houston Astros, with Brandon Bielak on the hill, on July 24 at 8:10 PM ET.
+The Texas Rangers, including Marcus Semien and his .526 slugging percentage over his past 10 games, take on starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last game, he went 1-for-5 with an RBI against the Dodgers.
+In his last appearance, he had two hits (going 2-for-5) against the Astros.

 Marcus Semien Game Info & Props vs. the Astros